 Back in the days of Marquette ownership, there was no such thing as night skiing.
 No lights.
 Too expensive.
 When Ready, Inc took over, besides the “new” triple chair lift, “new” lighting was installed.
 At the time, it was the best one could get, before serious lighting technologies developed.
 That original hill lighting system, state-of-the-art when installed, left us with some serious “dark” spots.
 We could not improve hill lighting for night skiing without replacing old with new.
 We made plans to do the $100,000+ project in three annual phases completed in 1992 or so (ask Dennis).

 Because our first lodge’s north wall was the property lot line, former president Len Jakus, at the urging of the Board in 1990 (?), negotiated to buy nine acres (we should have bought more) at a cost of about $50,000 from Dan Meissner, who had allowed our members to park their cars on his adjoining farm land in exchange for a family membership (Dan Meissner had sent a letter, that will be posted, to Marquette complaining about how Marquette students would damage his corn crop.
 One could be suspicious of the allegation given the quality of students attending Marquette in the 1950s-1960s.).
 This added land prompted your Board to look at how we could better utilize the added terrain for expanded ski runs.
 And, anticipating that Sussex to the east would annex land from the Town of Lisbon for property development, it became obvious that our “old” lodge would need significant improvements for us to retain our “conditional use” permit.
 Coupling that with the prospects of expanded ski terrain being able to handle more ski enthusiasts, we engaged in a long term plan that included replacing our original home, the source of MANY fond memories, with the current lodge….seen in another overhead/aerial view… …

 After enjoying the accolades of our new edifice and casually discussing how we would fund further activity, your Board felt that we would tackle some of the necessary foundational work, focusing on those things that we could budget from year to year.
 So, work began on our Phase Two with site engineering to determine if we can relocate the top of our hill to the southwest corner of our property and increase the height by 15 feet or more.
 This would allow us to access all skiable terrain from a (to be) newly installed quad (four person) chairlift.
 Replacing the pond, increased in size at least once, with one located to the north of the existing upper bunny run will afford more direct access to the main and racing runs.
 We accomplished this elevation feat thanks to a variety of neighboring building projects that had excess gravel/dirt to dump.
 We graciously accepted the free fill to add to the west side of our property, west of the fir tree line by the (then) upper bunny run.
-Our future placement of the new lift through woods to the west of the main run, originating near the front of the new lodge, would be complimented by pivoting the lone bunny rope tow to follow our natural fall line in a southwest-northeast orientation.
-It would afford skiers/snowboarders and, especially, new learners a single fall line to negotiate, rather than the double fall line we’ve had for so many years.
+Our future placement of the new lift through woods to the west of the main run, originating near the front of the new lodge, would afford ski/snowboard access to virtually all our property.
+It would afford skiers/snowboarders and, especially, new learners a single fall line to negotiate, rather than the double fall line we’d had for so many years.

 Our next phase will involve replacing the existing water and electrical grid as well as adding a grid for the new area to the west of the current upper bunny run.
 We are doing this in segments so as not to disrupt year to year snowmaking, as well as paying as we go.
 Here is an overhead/drone view of the (current) old pond looking northwest to the beginning excavation of the new pond during the summer, 2018:

 One winter Friday night/Saturday morning, the triple chairlift failed.
 A fluid coupling wore out and such as that part were just not “on the shelf”.
 Fortunately, a club board member at the time, Gerry Mac Dougal, worked for the Falk Corporation.
 He called a small crew in to their fabricating shop and they set about to reproduce a replacement.
 It was ready and installed and the chairlift was again up and running an hour after our Saturday evening hill rental to, I believe, the Quad Graphics Ski Club.
 Awesome effort.
 During the day Saturday, Dennis E or one of his crew towed skiers by rope behind our old Tucker Snow Cat up the hill so at least some of our members could enjoy skiing.